ClimateCompatibleGrowth/GeoH2/README.md

 This script will take a few seconds to run.

-# Visualizing results
+## Visualizing results

-Visualizes the spatial variation in different costs per kilogram of hydrogen.
+Visualize the spatial variation in different costs per kilogram of hydrogen.

-First, please run the `costs_by_component` script to get the cost for each type of equipment in each polygon.
+Run the `costs_by_component` script to get the cost for each type of equipment in each polygon.

 You can run this script by entering the following command in your terminal:

 `.../GEOH2 % python costs_by_component.py`